World’s Fastest Piston Engine Wheel Driven Vehicle On The Planet

 Speed Demon History

-George Poteet and the Speed Demon team have been smashing records at Bonneville since 2006.
+he Speed Demon team have been smashing records at Bonneville since 2006.
 The Speed Demon car competes in a variety of classes each year with an assortment of engines to set records across many classes.
 The Speed Demon is prepared in Ventura California by the Speed Demon crew led by Steve Watt and Maxwell Industries.

 The engine builder for all of the Speed Demon records is Kenny Duttweiler, and each year he finds more power to push the envelope.